 The Pagoda History

-In 1808, Gia Long emperor restored and built three relics including the Great Bell with a weight of 826 kg; 1.4 m high, diameter is 1.2 m and named the pagoda as Ham Long Thien Tho.
-Later on, because Gia Long mausoleum was named Thien Tho Tomb; so the Minh Mang emperor changed it back to Ham Long Pagoda.
-In 1824, Emperor Minh Mang restored the pagoda in a larger scale.
+In 1808, the Gia Long emperor restored and built three relics including the Great Bell with a weight of 826 kg; 1.4 m high, diameter is 1.2 m and named the pagoda as Ham Long Thien Tho.
+Later on, because Gia Long’s mausoleum was named Thien Tho Tomb; so the Minh Mang emperor changed it back to Ham Long Pagoda.
+In 1824, Emperor Minh Mang restored the pagoda on a larger scale.
 In 1858, Emperor Tu Duc contributed to the restoration of the pagoda.

 With a rich history from ancient times, to these days Bao Quoc Pagoda still retains everyone known as a peaceful and sacred place.
 In addition, the is not only a place of worship but also an important Buddism training center in Vietnam.
 In 1930, during the Buddhist revival movement; the pagoda made important contributions to Buddhism development.